-Heroku Dynos have an ephemeral filesystem; local data will not exist beyond 24 hours.
+Heroku Dynos have an ephemeral filesystem; local data doesn’t exist beyond 24 hours.
 Connectors that require long-term local storage are incompatible, though some can be configured to change this requirement.

 Automatic topic creation

-Some Connectors automatically create Topics to manage state, but Apache Kafka on Heroku does not currently support automatic topic creation.
+Some Connectors automatically create Topics to manage state, but Apache Kafka on Heroku doesn’t currently support automatic topic creation.
 To use a Connector that requires certain topics, pre-create them, and disable first-write creation in the Connector.
-Connectors with a hard requirement of automatic Topics are not compatible with Heroku.
+Connectors with a hard requirement of automatic Topics aren’t compatible with Heroku.

 Operator-level cluster access

-Connectors that require operator-level access to an Apache Kafka cluster, such as changing cluster configuration, are not compatible with Apache Kafka on Heroku.
+Connectors that require operator-level access to an Apache Kafka cluster, such as changing cluster configuration, aren’t compatible with Apache Kafka on Heroku.
 Apache Kafka on Heroku is a managed service where Heroku is responsible for updates, uptime, and maintenance.

 Operator-level access to other systems

-Connectors that require operator-level access to connected systems, such as PostgreSQL, are not compatible with Apache Kafka on Heroku.
+Connectors that require operator-level access to connected systems, such as PostgreSQL, aren’t compatible with Apache Kafka on Heroku.
 For example, the Debezium PostgreSQL Connector requires installing an output plugin on the PostgreSQL server.
 This would require access beyond what is allowed on the managed Heroku PostgreSQL service.

 When operating a Connector on Heroku, follow these guidelines:

-One consideration should also be how resilient you need your tasks to be.
+One consideration is also how resilient you need your tasks to be.
 For example, as mentioned in the documentation, “When a task fails, no rebalance is triggered as a task failure is considered an exceptional case.
-As such, failed tasks are not automatically restarted by the framework and should be restarted via the REST API.”
-This means if you are not monitoring the tasks things may not be happening as expected.
+As such, failed tasks aren’t automatically restarted by the framework and must be restarted via the REST API.”
+This means if you aren’t monitoring the tasks, things don’t happen as expected.
 You can monitor the Connector application like you would another application on Heroku e.g. with New Relic, Librato, or a similar service.